ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

 }
 ```

-The `setUp` method takes two parameters, both covered above: the `variables` parameter represents the options we defined in our CLI command, and the `options` parameter represents the node-specific setup outlined in the previous section.
+The `setUp` method takes two parameters; both covered above: the `variables` parameter represents the options we defined in our CLI command, and the `options` parameter represents the node-specific setup outlined in the previous section.

 Our CLI options are passed into an `Environment` object and loaded using another `setUp` function.
 Let's take a brief look at this object: